GPR-ZRH/P4Install/UnrealEngine4/README.md

 [Return to Master Branch](../../../tree/master)

-# P4Install - Post setup configuration for Unreal Engine 4 projctes
+# P4Install - Post setup configuration for Unreal Engine 4 projectes
 **Work in progress  may not yet work flawlessly - please search the issues or create a new one if you experience a problem**

 After you have installed Perforce Helix and setup your users, you are ready to go..
 But wait.. there is more to it.